laurencap/openqasm/source/language/types.rst

 physical qubit identifier.
 Note that this implies that physical qubit identifier indices may be non-consecutive, depending on the device.

-Physical qubits must not be declared.
-Like virtual qubits, they are global variables.
+Like virtual qubits, physical qubits are global variables, but unlike virtual qubits, they must not be declared.

 These qubit types are often used for `defcal`s because calibrations are typically valid only for a particular set of physical qubits (see also :ref:`pulse gates <pulse-gates>`).

 Physical qubits are also used in lower parts of the compilation stack when emitting physical circuits.
-A physical circuit, also called an executable circuit, is one which only references physical qubits, and every gate used in the circuit has an associated `defcal`, which we can call physical gates.
-Like physical qubits themselves, physical circuits and physical gates are defined with respect to a device.
+A physical circuit is one which only references physical qubits, and every gate used in the circuit has an associated `defcal`, which we can call hardware-native gates.
+..
+TODO: This is redundant with device topology.
+But does `gate $0;` require a defcal to
+.. be applied to $0 for $0 to be defined?

 .. code-block::